RoadDriver - Driver Monitoring and Reporting system

 The latest Department of Transport annual casualty report (RRCGB) published in September 2013 shows that in 2012 there were 195,723 accidents reported to police in which 1754 people died and 23,039 were seriously injured.
 However, the report estimates that 710,000 road casualties actually occur on UK roads annually.
 This means that half a million accidents that happen on UK roads go unreported to police.
 (National Travel Survey data 2008-2012)

 We are committed to road safety and are members of The Royal Society for the Prevention of Accidents (RoSPA) we are also proud signatories to the European Charter for Road Safety.
-Similarly, we care passionately about our planet and the damage that Co2 emissions do to our environment and to our health.
-Our driver monitoring schemes promote eco-driving as a way of reducing harmful Co2 gases as endorsed by the United Nations Environment Programme.
+Similarly, we care passionately about our planet and the damage that Co2 emissions and other exhaust pollutants do to our environment and to our health.
+Our driver monitoring schemes promote eco-safe driving as a way of reducing these green house gases as endorsed by the United Nations Environment Programme.

 Who can benefit from our Road Safety and Co2 reduction Schemes